facg3/Stateless-vs-stateful-authentication/README.md

     1- User enters their login credentials
-    2- Server verifies the credentials are correct and returns a signed token 3- This token is stored client-side, most commonly in local storage - but can be stored in session storage or a          cookie as well
+    2- Server verifies the credentials are correct and returns a signed token 3- This token is stored client-side, most commonly in local storage - but can be stored in session storage or acookie as well
     4- Subsequent requests to the server include this token as an additional Authorization header or through one of the other methods mentioned above
     5- The server decodes the JWT and if the token is valid processes the request 6- Once a user logs out, the token is destroyed client-side, no interaction with the server is necessary